-Matt Adams is a third-generation San Franciscan, and comes from an arts and construction background.
+Matt Adams is a third-generation San Franciscan and comes from an arts and construction background.
 His father was a general contractor, and his mother was an artist and singer with the San Francisco Opera.
-As a result he has spent time working in construction, and loves drawing and sculpture.
+As a result, he has spent time working in construction and loves drawing and sculpture.

 Matt received his MArch degree from California College of the Arts, where much of his work focused on hyper-functional architectural design, including his thesis work, which was awarded an AIASF Design Honor award.
-Currently he is interested in how design can be used to uncover and engage site specific traits, and how those specific traits can begin to inform all aspects of a project, from space planing to detailing.
+Currently, he is interested in how design can be used to uncover and engage site specific traits, and how those specific traits can begin to inform all aspects of a project, from space planning to detailing.

-Prior to attending graduate school he received an undergraduate degree in Comparative Sociology with a focus in Anthropology.
-Matt has also taught full-time for a local children’s sports program, and worked at a local bookstore.
+Prior to attending graduate school, he received an undergraduate degree in Comparative Sociology with a focus in Anthropology.
+Matt has also taught full-time for a local children’s sports program and worked at a local bookstore.
 He still loves working with his hands and currently volunteers with Habitat For Humanity.

 MArch – California College of the Arts

 BA – Comparative Sociology / Anthropology – University of Puget Sound